lucastabelini/cnn_from_scratch/README.md

 ```sh
 ./neural_net_in_cpp data
 ```
-The training should take less than a minute and achieve +90% accuracy.
+The training should take less than 10s and achieve +90% accuracy.
 ### Todos
  - [x] Dropout;
  - [x] ReLU;